SlickSaintNick/odinbook/planning.md

 - DONE There should be an index page for posts, which shows all the recent posts from the current user and users they are following.
 - DONE Users can comment on posts.
 - DONE Users can like posts.
-- Users can send follow requests to other users.
+- DONE Users can send follow requests to other users.
 - Users can create a profile with a profile picture.
 You may be able to get the profile picture when users sign in using OmniAuth.
 If this isn't the case you can use Gravatar to generate the photo.
 - A user's profile page should contain their profile information, profile photo, and posts.
 - There should be an index page for users, which shows all users and buttons for sending follow requests to users the user is not already following or have a pending request.